tanersa/ansible/README.md

    Let's set up our Control Node with Linux Machine **(VM)**.
 To do this, we need to add the private ip of Linux Machine to the host file.
    Then create a user on the same machine because we will take our action on user level.
-   Next, update the sudoer file with running **"visudo"** command and give password authentication to the user.
+   Next, update the sudoer file with running **"visudo"** command and give password authentication to the user on root level not user level.

    -  user1    ALL=(ALL)     NOPASSWD=ALL